-The ability of the Company to compete and grow will be dependent on it having access, at a reasonable cost and in a timely manner, to skilled labor, equipment, parts and components.
-No assurances can be given that the Company will be successful in maintaining its required supply of skilled labor, equipment, parts and components.
-It is also possible that the final costs of the major equipment contemplated by the Company's capital expenditure plans may be significantly greater than anticipated by the Company's Management, and may be greater than funds available to the Company, in which circumstance the Company may curtail, or extend the timeframes for completing, its capital expenditure plans.
+Our ability to compete and grow is dependent on our having access, at a reasonable cost and in a timely manner, to skilled labor, equipment, parts and components.
+No assurances can be given that we will be successful in maintaining our required supply of skilled labor, equipment, parts and components.
+It is also possible that the final costs of the major equipment contemplated by our capital expenditure plans may be significantly greater than anticipated by our Management, and may be greater than funds available to us, in which circumstance the Company may curtail, or extend the timeframes for completing, its capital expenditure plans.
 This could have an adverse effect on the business, financial condition, results of operations or prospects of the Company.